Two Lost Cities of the Inca on a high-altitude adventure

-Tucked high in the Andes, Choquequirao, doesn’t get the same fanfare as Machu Picchu, but undeservedly so – these sprawling Inca ruins are up to three-times the size of Machu Picchu and incredibly well-preserved.
-Only a handful of visitors make the journey each day, meaning you often have the whole site to yourself!
+Tucked high in the Andes, Choquequirao may not get the same fanfare as Machu Picchu, but is no less spectacular.
+Few visitors make the journey each day, meaning you often have the whole Inca site to yourself!

-Enjoy a guided tour of Peru’s most famous Inca city, Machu Picchu, as well as the Inca citadels of Pisac and Ollantaytambo in the Sacred Valley
+After visiting Choquequirao, continue on to enjoy a guided tour of Peru’s most acclaimed Inca city, Machu Picchu, as well as the Inca citadels of Pisac and Ollantaytambo in the Sacred Valley.

-As this trip spends considerable time at altitude, we ask you to refer to the altitude warning within the Trip Notes.
-We spend two days in Cuzco (3400m) acclimatising before starting the trek. the maximum altitude reached on this trip is approximately 4,660m (Yanama Pass).
+As this trip spends considerable time at altitude, we ask you to refer to the altitude warning within the ‘Health’ section of your Essential Trip Information.
+We spend two days in Cusco (3400 metres) acclimatising before starting the trek. the maximum altitude reached on this trip is approximately 4660 metres (Yanama Pass).

 PASSPORT DETAILS REQUIRED